lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 Mark Valeri, _Heavenly Merchandize: How Religion Shaped Commerce in Puritan America_ (Princeton University Pres, 2014).

 Max Weber, _The Protestant Ethic and the Spirit of Capitalism_, ed.
-Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1--95. \[Also available online via GMU Libraries.\]
+Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1--95.

 Suggested readings: